ARMmbed/icetea/doc/plugin_framework.md

 }
 ```

-This file defaults to icedtea_lib/Plugin/plugins/plugins_to_load.py and
+This file defaults to icetea_lib/Plugin/plugins/plugins_to_load.py and
-can be set by giving IcedTea the path
+can be set by giving Icetea the path
 with the plugin_path cli argument.

 ## Plugin types